How to Make Your Own Snowshoes at Michigan State Parks

 Lacing the snowshoes takes a certain amount of focus and concentration.
 As anyone who has ever made their own pair will tell you, there’s pride in learning such a unique and timeless skill.
 Once you’re done, you’ve got a pair of snowshoes that’ll last, winter after snowy winter.

-Sleepy Hollow State Park also offer two-day classes for a pair of traditional wooden Native American-style shoes.
-Participants will learn to weave a pair, all equipment included, for about $180.
-Class sizes are limited to eight people
+Sleepy Hollow State Park also offers two-day classes for a pair of traditional wooden Native American-style shoes.
+Participants will learn to weave a pair, all equipment included with registration.
+Class sizes are limited.

-Snowshoeing is something just about anyone can do, as the saying goes, if you can walk, you can snowshoe.
+Snowshoeing is something just about anyone can do.
 It’s the perfect combination of exercise and adventure for those of us who are more comfortable on level ground than on the heart-thumping downhill ski slopes and making your own is an even more fun way to get involved!